 What can be done in a transaction

-All Datastore operations in a transaction must operate on entities in the same entity group if the transaction is a single group transaction, or on entities in a maximum of twenty-five entity groups if the transaction is a cross-group (XG) transaction.
+All Datastore operations in a transaction must operate on entities in the same entity group if the transaction is a single-group transaction, or on entities in a maximum of twenty-five entity groups if the transaction is a cross-group transaction.
 This includes querying for entities by ancestor, retrieving entities by key, updating entities, and deleting entities.
-Notice that each root entity belongs to a separate entity group, so a single transaction cannot create or operate on more than one root entity unless it is an XG transaction.
+Notice that each root entity belongs to a separate entity group, so a single transaction cannot create or operate on more than one root entity unless it is a cross-group transaction.

 When two or more transactions simultaneously attempt to modify entities in one or more common entity groups, only the first transaction to commit its changes can succeed; all the others will fail on commit.
 Because of this design, using entity groups limits the number of concurrent writes you can do on any entity in the groups.
-When a transaction starts, App Engine uses optimistic concurrency control by checking the last update time for the entity groups used in the transaction.
-Upon commiting a transaction for the entity groups, App Engine again checks the last update time for the entity groups used in the transaction.
+When a transaction starts, Cloud Datastore uses optimistic concurrency control by checking the last update time for the entity groups used in the transaction.
+Upon commiting a transaction for the entity groups, Cloud Datastore again checks the last update time for the entity groups used in the transaction.
 If it has changed since our initial check, an error is returned.
 For an explanation of entity groups, see the Datastore Overview page.

 Isolation and consistency

 Outside of transactions, the Datastore's isolation level is closest to read committed.
 Inside of transactions, serializable isolation is enforced.
 This means that another transaction cannot concurrently modify the data that is read or modified by this transaction.
 Read the serializable isolation wiki and the Transaction Isolation article for more information on isolation levels.